Raimel Tapia Player Props: Brewers vs. Diamondbacks

-The Milwaukee Brewers, including Raimel Tapia (.250 on-base percentage in past 10 games, 58 points below season-long percentage), take on starter Merrill Kelly and the Arizona Diamondbacks at American Family Field, Monday at 8:10 PM ET.
+On Wednesday, Raimel Tapia (hitting .172 in his past 10 games) and the Milwaukee Brewers play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-3 with an RBI) against the Pirates.
+He had a hitless performance in his previous game (0-for-3) against the Diamondbacks.

 Raimel Tapia Game Info & Props vs. the Diamondbacks